 Sara Hodge recently relocated from Missouri to the Bay Area to pursue her MA in Museum Studies from the University of San Francisco.
 She received her BA from Missouri State University, where she pursued dual majors in Anthropology and Antiquities with a concentration in Near Eastern Archaeology.
 She graduated with honors and departmental distinction.
 She has received numerous awards and commendations for her work, including the American Center of Oriental Research (ACOR) Jennifer C. Groot Fellowship, the American Schools of Oriental Research (ASOR) Heritage Fellowship, the Schyler Elizabeth Strong Archaeology Scholarship, the Missouri State University Department of Anthropology Scholarship for Societal Studies, and the Serve and Learn Missouri Community Service Award.
 She has participated in multiple field schools and excavations including the 2009 Tel Gezer Excavation Project and Field School in Israel, the 2010 Madaba Plains Project Tall Hisban Phase II Excavations in Jordan, and the 2010 Northern Jordan Project al-Turra Survey.
 Under the dedicated tutelage of Dr. Bethany Walker, Sara helped to catalogue the largest single collection of Jordanian artifacts in the United States.
 During this project, she led a team of ceramic conservationists in preserving and reassembling a ceramics collection from archaeological projects in Jordan; the assemblage dated from 1200 BCE to present.
 This work culminated in an exhibition and a large online collections database.
 Sara’s professional interests include constructing ceramic chronologies, artifact conservation, museum anthropology, and cultural heritage preservation.
 She was drawn to the museum field because of its tantalizing promise of a career that allows for positive social change through education and public outreach, while simultaneously offering a stimulating environment for professional and personal growth.
 She is most interested in pursuing a career in the collections field, but is eager to explore all aspects of museum work.

-Summer 2016 update: This summer Sarah will intern in the collections department of the Missouri History Museum in Saint Louis.
+2017 update: Summer 2016, Sarah interned in the collections department of the Missouri History Museum in Saint Louis.
+She now has a full-time position there as collection cataloguer.

 Olivia Havens grew up in Torrance, California as an only child who was often taken to museums by her mother and watched the History channel with her historian grandfather.
 She attended El Camino College in Torrance for two years before accidently walking into an anthropology class.
 While there she enrolled into a Museum Studies class and spent the majority of her time installing an exhibit on Tibetan clothing.
 After the class she was approached by the class’s professor/director, who offered her a position as his assistant.
 She spent the next year up to her elbows in the college’s dusty collection cataloging and organizing, as well as researching the objects, and assisting in installing two different exhibitions.
 Olivia earned her B.A. from CSU Dominguez Hills in 2014, with a focus in archaeology and a minor in art history.
 She presented a paper on Inka and Chimu urban landscape distinctions at the Student Research Symposium, which was later published in the school’s anthropology journal.
 She later went on a dig at the Dominguez Hills Rancho Adobe Museum.
 After graduating she worked in a small tea shop for the year where she became a tea connoisseur, and decided it was time to return to school to earn a MA in Museum Studies.